PeteRager/lennoxs30/docs/diagnostics.md

 ## Updates 2024-01

 **WARNING** improperly configuring diagnostics may cause system stability issues - including excessive controller reboots. communication instability and loss of control.
-As of Jan 2024, Lennox firmware updates have improved the stability (or at least we are receiving less reports.)
+As of Jan 2024, Lennox firmware updates have improved the stability (or at least we are receiving less reports of issues)

 In order to use diagnostics, your network should be setup to prevent the S30 from communicating to the Lennox Cloud.
 This will require router and firewall configuration.
+When diagnostics is enabled the data updates every 4 seconds and will be sent to the integration and the Lennox Cloud.

 If you are using the integration for the first time, the recommendation is to get your system working without diagnostics for a week, to prove it is stable.